Donsven/CIS22C/README.md

-# This is the README file to confirm that it's been cloned correctly
+# This is the first assignment for CIS22C.
+This Lab will set the template for our future labs.